Let’s set the stage.

-I’ll start by saying that price does matter.
+I will start by saying that price does matter.
 Almost everyone focuses on how much things cost.
-It’s naive to ignore this as you try to determine what to charge.
+It is naive to ignore this as you try to determine what to charge.

-But price is not the primary buying factor for most people—whether or not they know it.
+But the price of a product or service is not the primary buying factor for most people—whether they are aware of it or not.

 Spending most of your time selling on price is a shortcut to burnout.
-And if most of your customers are price shoppers, you’ll have a tough time staying in business.
+And if most of your customers are price shoppers, you will have a tough time staying in business.

 Some people pride themselves on “getting a deal”.
 Others don’t know enough about what you do to make educated comparisons.
 Or maybe they made a poor decision in the past and have sworn not to make another one, even at the expense of missing out.

 It doesn’t matter what their reasoning is.
 These people will be tough to sell.
-In their view, you’re no different than anyone else that does what you do, you’re only trying to charge them more for it.
+In their view, you are no different than anyone else that does what you do; you are only trying to charge them more for it.

-It may seem like an impossibility, but it’s best to avoid these folks at all costs (literally!).
-You’ll spend too much time and energy trying to convince them that what you do is worth the price.
+It may seem impossible, but it is best to avoid these folks at all costs (literally!).
+You will spend too much time and energy trying to convince them that what you do is worth the price.
 Eventually, these conversations will suck the life out of you.

 Quality or Quantity?

-We can call on simple math to help us with this one.
-The less profit you make, the more customers you’ll have to get.
-Yet I’m still surprised when I hear a business owner tell me they haven’t given this much thought.
+Using simple math, you know that the less profit you make, the more customers you must get.
+Yet, I’m still surprised when I hear a business owner tell me they haven’t given this much thought.

-If your goal is to make $100,000 and you net $2,000 profit from each client, you’ve got to get 50 clients to hit your goal.
-By cutting your price in half, you now need 100 clients to hit the same goal.
+If your goal is to make $100,000 and you profit $2,000 from each client, you will need 50 clients to hit your goal.
+However, by cutting your price in half (to $1,000), you will need 100 clients to hit the same goal.

-If you’re struggling to get clients at $2,000, do you really think you’re going to double the number by charging half?
+But if you are struggling to get clients while charging $2,000, do you really think you will double the number of clients you get by cutting prices in half?